owen24819/TrackEval/Readme.md

   	model: the name of the model whose results you are testing

-   	gt_path: the path to the ground truths
+   	gt_path: the path to the ground truth

 	res_path: the path to the model results

 See each script for instructions and arguments.